CCA-Public/scope/README.md

 ## Installation

-The following steps are just an example of how to run the application in a production environment, with all the services involved sharing the same machine, over Ubuntu 16.04.
+The following steps are just an example of how to run the application in a production environment, with all the services involved sharing the same machine, over Ubuntu 20.04
+(LTS) x64.

 ### Requirements